Go Live with Lightning Experience

 Let’s dive into the details.

 Take advantage of the hundreds of innovative features in Lightning Experience to transform how users work.
-There’s a lot to choose from, so start with the features that directly benefit each group of users that you transition.
-Then keep iterating to add even more value.
+There’s a lot to choose from, so start with the features that best benefit the users in the current rollout group.
+Then keep iterating over time to add even more value.

 - Activity Timeline